Click HERE for a video on the difference between Forms and Checklists.

 iii.
 Employee Write Ups

 iv.
 New Employee Form

-Checklists: A checklist is a list whose items can be submitted as they are completed.
+Checklists: A checklist is a list whose items can be swept as they are completed.
 On the iPad, Checklists will have a Sweep button in the top right corner.
 This can be pressed at any time so that completed items are no longer visible.
 This is especially helpful when working with very long lists that have lots of items to get through.